top of page

 1. Agencies Cost Less

-We can't tell you how many ill-advised job applications have been posted looking for a social media manager or director.
-While it is nice to have someone in-house, since there is a higher level of communication, it is also significantly more expensive depending on your needs.
+We need to find out how many ill-advised job applications have been posted looking for a social media manager or director.
+While it is nice to have someone in-house since there is a higher level of communication, it is also significantly more expensive, depending on your needs.
 Many of our clients pay roughly $1500 per month.
-So for one year of work, we are getting paid $18000, which is way less than you would pay someone to be in your office every day.
-Also, with the continued improvement in technology, working remotely and just having online meetings is easier than ever and doesn't negatively affect your company.
+So, for one year of work, we are getting paid $18000, which is way less than you would pay someone to be in your office daily.
+Also, with the continued technological improvement, working remotely and having online meetings is easier than ever and doesn't negatively affect your company.

-Agencies work with multiple companies, which means that they are always learning and developing new processes and tactics for creating the best social media content and strategies.
+Agencies work with multiple companies, constantly learning and developing new processes and tactics for creating the best social media content and strategies.
 The chances of the agency becoming stagnant and not looking for the next new trend is rare, much rarer than someone working in-house and constantly using the same programs over and over again.
-Businesses and brands can really benefit from an agency finding the next big thing and sharing it with their company before other companies find out.
+Businesses and brands can benefit from an agency finding the next big thing and sharing it with their company before other companies find out.

-Agencies aren't going to call in sick, take a vacation, or require health insurance.
-They are going to be constantly focused on your social media 24/7, rather than an employee that could get wrapped up in work politics or become disgruntled.
-Basically, instead of having one person working for you, you have a team of individuals that want to impress you every day in order to grow their company even more.
+Agencies will avoid calling in sick, taking a vacation, or requiring health insurance.
+They will be constantly focused on your social media 24/7, rather than an employee who could get wrapped up in work politics or become disgruntled.
+Instead of having one person working for you, you have a team of individuals who want to impress you daily to grow their company even more.

 The Cons: